Ir. M. Geense

 price variance explain the difference between the sales target and actual

-This traditional variance analysis however does not point out which of the
+This traditional variance analysis however does not point out which bottleneck(s) caused the negative volume

 variance.
 That is why a traditional variance analysis can't be used to solve